West Timor

-West Timor (Timor Barat) is an area covering the western part of the island of Timor, except for the district of Oecussi-Ambeno (an East Timorese exclave).
+West Timor (Timor Barat) is a region covering the western part of the island of Timor, except for the district of Oecussi-Ambeno (an East Timorese exclave).
 Administratively, West Timor is part of East Nusa Tenggara Province, Indonesia.
 The capital as well as its main port is Kupang.
 During the colonial period, the area was named Dutch Timor and was a centre of Dutch loyalists during the Indonesian National Revolution (1945–1949).
 From 1949 to 1975 it was named Indonesian Timor.

-The total area of West Timor is 14513.03 km2, including offshore islands.
+The total area of West Timor is 14513.03 km2, excluding offshore islands.
 The highest peaks are Mount Mutis, 2,427 m above sea level, and Mount Lakaan, 1,600 m above sea level.
 The main languages of West Timor are Dawan, Marae and Tetun, as well as several other languages, such as Kemak, Bunak and Helong, are also used in Timor-Leste.
-The other three languages which are only used in the local area of the Austronesian language group from the Fabron branches are Ndao, Rote and Sabu.
-The most populous cities and towns are Kupang City with 466,632 inhabitants according to the official estimates for mid 2023, Atambua Town with 85,838 inhabitants, Kefamenanu Town with 49,589 inhabitants, Soe Town with 41,640 inhabitants, and Betun Town with 41,631 inhabitants.
+The other three languages which are only used in the local area of the Austronesian language group from the Fabron branches are Ndao, Rote and Sabu (all spoken on smaller islands to the west of Timor but within East Nusa Tenggara).
+The most populous cities and towns are Kupang City with 474,801 inhabitants according to the official estimates for mid 2024, Atambua Town with 82,258 inhabitants, Kefamenanu Town with 50,249 inhabitants, Soe Town with 42,022 inhabitants, and Betun Town with 42,329 inhabitants.